 If an employee's drug test comes back positive, what happens next?
 Can they return to work?
 Will you require further testing at regular intervals?
 Will they have advanced notice?

-As you can see, your policy should cover a lot of
+As you can see, your policy should cover a lot of territory.
+It's a big responsibility, so you might find yourself in need of more guidance.
+That's where we come in.

 US Drug Test Centers not only conducts a wide array of drug tests, but we’ll also help you write your drug-free workplace policy, choose employees for random testing, and verify all results are accurate.
 We have more than 20,000 drug testing sites across the nation, so we're always within reach.
 Contact us today to learn more.